neundorf/CuteCom/README.md

 ## Welcome to _CuteCom_

-CuteCom is a graphical serial terminal, like minicom (or Hyperterminal on Windows, but I don't want to compare CuteCom to it, since Hyperterminal is really one of the worst applications I know).
+CuteCom is a graphical serial terminal, like minicom.
-Currently it runs on Linux, FreeBSD and Mac OS X.
+Currently it runs on Linux (tested) and should run on FreeBSD, Mac OS X and maybe other systems as well (untested).
 It is aimed mainly at hardware developers or other people who need a terminal to talk to their devices.
-It is free software and distributed under the GNU General Public License Version 2.
-It is written using the [Qt library](http://www.qt.io/) by Trolltech.
-Follow this link to visit the [project page on GitHub](https://github.com/neundorf/CuteCom).
+It is free software and distributed under the GNU General Public License Version 3.
-CuteCom doesn't use the autotools (autoconf, automake, libtool, etc.) Instead "configure" displays some simple instruction refering to cmake.
-To uninstall CuteCom simply delete the file "cutecom" and the file "cutecom.desktop" and you're done.
-The config file is ~/.config/CuteCom/CuteCom.conf (was ~/.qt/cutecomrc in the Qt3-based versions).
+It is written using the [Qt library](http://www.qt.io/) originally created by Trolltech.

-### Satus:
+### History

-With version 0.25.0, CuteCom was reimplemented taking advantage of Qt5 and the QtSerialport now available.
-Quite a few features where added too.
-The GUI was modified to clear some space for displaying more of the output data.
-This is more or less a developer preview and no package or tar ball is beeing provided at the moment.
+The current CuteCom-version has being reimplemented using Qt 5 switching to the now available QSerialport.
+The GUI was facelifted and amongst other features a session support was added.
+Session support comes in handy if you have two or more devices connected, each of it talking in different baudrates or other connection parameters.
+The command history is stored for each individual session since different devices may provide a different set of commands.
+Features enhancements of various forks have been included see [**_CREDITS_**](CREDITS) for a complete list.
+Version 0.30.0 is the first public release after the reimplementation.

 ### Features: